luxonis/datadreamer/README.md

 - `--batch_size_image`: Batch size for image generation.
 Default is `1`.
 - `--device`: Choose between `cuda` and `cpu`.
 Default is `cuda`.
 - `--seed`: Set a random seed for image and prompt generation.
 Default is `42`.
+- `--config`: A path to an optional `.yaml` config file specifying the pipeline's arguments.

 <a name="available-models"></a>